Establish your SSU

 Manual drafting through fragmented document sharing and physical meetings.

-Informal validation without centralized industry stakeholder engagement tracking.
+Informal validation without centralised industry stakeholder engagement tracking.

 Repeated formatting and manual data entry across multiple government templates.